Morgan Stanley Children's Hospital: Research

 Pediatric research at NewYork-Presbyterian Morgan Stanley Children's Hospital is conducted through the Department of Pediatrics at Columbia University Vagelos College of Physicians & Surgeons.
 The Department of Pediatrics has received more National Institutes of Health research grants than any other pediatric program in the New York metro area.

 The physician-researchers at the hospital have made significant advancements in the field of pediatrics, including performing the first successful pediatric heart transplant, identification of cystic fibrosis, and the creation of the Apgar score.
 NewYork-Presbyterian Morgan Stanley Children's Hospital is a member of the Food Allergy Research & Education (FARE) Clinical Network to aid in the development of new therapeutics and best practices for the care of patients with food allergies.
 The FARE Clinical Network consists of 33 Centers of Excellence that develop best practices for the care of patients with food allergies; serve as sites for clinical research; contribute to the development of the FARE Patient Registry and food allergy biorepositories to support food allergy research.

 Sloane Hospital for Women

 The Sloane Hospital for Women is the obstetrics and gynecology service within NewYork-Presbyterian Hospital and the Department of Obstetrics and Gynecology of the Columbia University College of Physicians and Surgeons (P&S) in New York City.
 It was originally founded in 1886 with Columbia P&S as a training and treatment center for obstetrics.
 It has now provided over 100 years of obstetrical care.
 The hospital is located within Morgan Stanley Children's Hospital.

 Rankings

-As of 2020 Morgan Stanley Children's Hospital and Komansky Children's Hospital have placed nationally in all 10 ranked pediatric specialties on U.S. News & World Report.
+As of 2025 Morgan Stanley Children's Hospital and Komansky Children's Hospital have tied as the #1 children's hospital in New York and placed nationally in 10 ranked pediatric specialties by U.S. News & World Report.